nicoleemory/INFO_550_TEST_REPO/README.md

 Here is some text that constitutes my first commit in my first repo.
-I am now adding a new line to this first commit section of the readme.
+I am now adding a new line to this first commit section of the readme. text for another commit. test for yet another commit.

 # My second commit